fastlane/docs/docs/actions/upload_to_testflight.md

 # upload_to_testflight

-Upload a new binary to iTunes Connect for TestFlight beta testing (via _pilot_)
+Upload new binary to App Store Connect for TestFlight beta testing (via _pilot_)